felixlopz/hubrise-test-task/content/docs/en/profile-password.md

   description: How to manage your profile and password on HubRise.
 ---

-The profile page on **SETTINGS** > **PROFILE** displays your user information, and allows you to update it or change your password.
+The Profile page displays your User profile information, and allows you to update it or change your password.
+To access the Profile page, click your name at the top right corner of the back office, then click **Profile**.

-To update your user profile:
+To update your User profile:

 1. Click **Modify**.
 2. Update your name, email address, or correspondence language.
-The **Correspondence Language** sets all communications (emails, etc) from HubRise to you as the specified language.
+The **Correspondence Language** sets all communications from HubRise to you as the specified language.
 3. Select **Update**.

 ---